cloudposse/docs/content/howto/geodesic/authenticate-with-leapp.md

 or orange if logged in (at least those are the current defaults for the "Light" color scheme on macOS).
 Just select the menu item to toggle the state.

-Alternately, you an select "Show" from the menu and be shown a richer UI where you can do more, but still the main thing is that you click on a session name to change its state and the indicator shows gray for logged out and orange for logged in.
+Alternately, you can select "Show" from the menu and be shown a richer UI where you can do more, but still the main thing is that you click on a session name to change its state and the indicator shows gray for logged out and orange for logged in.

-When logging in, you may be shown a miniature web browser screen and asked to log in to your IdP (e.g. Okta, Google).
-You may be prompted for your MFA token.
+If you are not using IAM user access keys then in order to access AWS you will have to log in to your "identity provider" (e.g. Okta, Google) like you do for access to other resources.
+Therefore, when you try to activate a session in Leapp, it may open a small web browser window popup or open a window or tab in your default browser so you can complete the login flow, including supplying a second factor if you are using MFA, and perhaps solving a CAPTCHA puzzle.
+This is normal and expected behavior, not a virus or hacking attempt.
+When you finish logging in via the web browser, Leapp uses the credentials provided by your identity provider to authenticate to AWS, just as if you were logging into the AWS web console or SSO portal.

+Like your web browser, Leapp can store cookies and other information, and in addition, Leapp is able to use your system keychain for secure storage of other things like your Secret Access Key.
+Because of this, and depending on your identity provider and their settings, simply being logged into your computer may be enough authentication for Leapp to grant you access when you enable a session without asking you for anything.
-If you are using MFA, you should enable Leapp notifications so you can receive prompts when your session expires and you need to enter a new MFA token.
+However, AWS requires periodic refreshing of session keys and if you are using MFA with AWS, you should enable Leapp notifications so you can receive prompts when your AWS session expires and Leapp needs a new MFA token in order to start a new session for you.

 ### It should just work